 How to Start an LLC (Step-by-Step Guide)

-One of the first decisions a business owner makes is the structure of the company.
-There are several different types of business entities, one of which is an LLC, which is an abbreviation for limited liability company.
-But, what is an LLC?
+There are various types of business entities, including a limited liability company (LLC).
+But what exactly is an LLC?
 How does it operate?
 How is it registered with the state?
+This guide covers everything you need to know.

 Jump to